The Architect (Eidola album): Singles

 On June 29, 2021, Eidola released the lead single "Counterfeit Shrines", accompanied with its music video and the album's announcement and pre-order bundles.
 On August 11, the group released the second and third singles, "Hidden Worship" and "Perennial Philosophy", to digital download and streaming services, alongside their respective music videos.
 On September 14, the fourth and final single, "Mutual Fear", featuring Jon Mess of Dance Gavin Dance, was released along with its music video.

 Tour

 To promote the album, Eidola toured as support on American post-hardcore band Dance Gavin Dance's Afterburner Tour from September 7 to October 20, 2021.
 Originally, the band was scheduled to tour on progressive metal band Intervals' US run in November, yet backed out due to frontman Andrew Wells needing emergency throat surgery.
 The band also performed at the second inaugural SwanFest on April 23, 2022 in Sacramento, California.

 The band will embark on Dance Gavin Dance's headlining UK tour in September 2022 along with Caskets and Volumes.

 Critical reception

 The Architect has received mostly positive acclaim from music critics.
 The album was praised for the band's use of progressive rock and metal elements within their post-hardcore sound.
-In a review from Sputnik Music, the album was rated a 3.5/5 stars with the reviewer stating that "the album is cut too much from the same cloth as To Speak, to Listen, and while many fans of the genre will eat this up, it does nothing to push the limits and stays well-entrenched in familiarity."
 Helana Michelle of Glasse Factory praised the album for its "melancholic nature [that] shares a real deep and personal set of experiences shared by Andrew himself."